Kari-The-Unicorn/Weather_App_With_Ajax_and_JQuery/README.md

 # Weather_App_With_Ajax_and_JQuery
-Displaying info about current temperature from OpenWeatherMap API (API Key is required):
+Displaying info about current temperature from OpenWeatherMap API - JSON:

 Created using: